doctorakimbo/Archipelago/worlds/pokemon_frlg/docs/rom changes.md

 ## Base Rom Changes

-* Text speed is instant
+* Added a new setting for text speed Instant.
+The game will default to this setting
 * With an option set, text will advance while A is held
-* Running is enabled from the beginning of the game
 * Cycling and running is allowed in most maps
 * The game will prompt you to use another repel when one runs out
 * Bag and PC space was expanded